 Her works have been performed at prestigious venues in the United States, Europe, Russia and Asia.
 Past performances include Five Brass Pieces performed by the New York Philharmonic Principal Brass at Make Music New York and Five Pieces for Percussion performed by the New York University and Juilliard School Percussion Ensembles.
 Commissioned by New York Philharmonic cellist Eileen Moon, Ms. LeFrak’s We’ll Never Say Goodbye was performed by New York Philharmonic Concertmaster Glenn Dicterow and New York Philharmonic Principal Horn Philip Myers at the Bethel Woods Chamber Music Series.

 The orchestral score of Pavlovsk was premiered by the Shanghai Symphony Orchestra in April 2013.
 In September 2013, a number of orchestral, chamber and solo works from Ms. LeFrak’s catalog was recorded by the St. Petersburg Chamber Philharmonic.
 The Duet for Horn and Cello, a commission by the Young America Grand Prix, was performed at Lincoln Center's Koch Theatre in April 2014.
-September 2014 saw the world premiere of her String Serenade at the opening of the new Shanghai Symphony Orchestra’s Chamber Music Hall.
+September 2014 saw the world premiere of her String Serenade at the inauguration of the new Shanghai Symphony Orchestra’s Chamber Music Hall.
 Her 3/4 Suite, a collection of piano miniatures, was performed by Anne-Marie McDermott in 2014 at Bethel Woods.
 The Trio for Oboe, Horn and Piano was performed at the Warwick Music Series by New York Philharmonic Principal players Liang Wang and Philip Myers with pianist John Novacek, as well as at the Bethel Woods Chamber Music Series in October 2014, with pianist Joyce Yang.
 An orchestrated version of the Trio was also performed by Liang Wang and Philip Myers as a double concerto with the Shanghai Symphony Orchestra in April 2013.

 The world premiere of A Bite of the Apple, Salute to New York, with the New York Philharmonic and with a special video presentation produced by New York City and Company, took place in January, 2015, at Avery Fisher Hall of Lincoln Center, and was followed by Should I Stay or Should I Go for Flute and String Quartet, performed at the Rhinebeck Chamber Music Society Concert Series with flutist Eugenia Zuckerman.
 Windy Sand, a ballet score for the Joffrey Ballet, was choreographed by Alexei Kremnev and performed at the Museum of Contemporary Art of Chicago in March 2015.
 Windy Sand had its second and third performances, back to back, in April 2015 by the Youth American Grand Prix, at the Koch Theatre at Lincoln Center, New York followed by a performance at the Joffrey Gala in Chicago.
-The premiere of Hungarian Folk Song for clarinet, viola, and piano took place in June 2015 at the Chelsea Music Festival of New York to great acclaim, and was followed by the premiere of Cat's Cradle, featuring the score The Assembly with the New York Theatre Ballet, for Danspace Project, New York.
+The premiere of Hungarian Folk Song for clarinet, viola, and piano took place in June 2015 at the Chelsea Music Festival of New York to great acclaim, and was followed by the premiere of Cat's Cradle, choreographed by Gemma Bond, featuring the score The Assembly with the New York Theatre Ballet, for Danspace Project, New York.